lambert/26/docs/README.md

 ##### Schematic files (graphic representation only).

-Schematic representations of circuits for simulation were prepared with gschem.
+Schematics are prepared with gschem version 1.6.2.20110115, a schematic entry application part of the GPL'd EDA suite of tools "gschem and friends" (geda-gaf).

+Attributes for symbols are managed either from within gschem, or with gattrib, the attribute editing application from the same suite of tools.

 ##### Input files.

-Various circuit files (*.ckt) contain subcircuits (operational amplifier) and calls to (diode and transistor) models included in the gnucap software package.
+Various circuit files (*.ckt) contain subcircuits (*.subckt) a.o. operational amplifier, and calls to (diode and transistor) models included in the gnucap software package.

 ##### Data files.